choiseunghyeon/vscode-multi-project/ARTICLE.md

      - add a bookmark or multi bookmark from Explorer(ctrl + shift + E)
      - add a bookmark from Multi Project Explorer
   2. Rename Bookmark name
+  3. Organize Bookmark by Bookmark Folder
-  3. Sync Bookmark with json file
+  4. Sync Bookmark with json file
      - you can add, remove, rename bookmark through editing bookmarks.json